A one-of-a-kind museum in NE Ohio is closing. Here’s how you can take home some of its treasures - NewsBreak

 JEFFERSON, Ohio (WJW) — It’s a one-of-a-kind northeast Ohio attraction, but after 35 years, it’s closing for good and its antique treasures are to be auctioned off.

 The Victorian Perambulator Museum at 26 E. Cedar St. in the village is packed wall-to-wall with hundreds of antique baby carriages, children’s dolls and toys and thousands of other rare artifacts from a bygone era.
-It’s “the only museum of its kind in the world,” says the Ashtabula County Visitors Bureau’s website .80 dogs rescued from condemned home in Ohio
+It’s “the only museum of its kind in the world,” says the Ashtabula County Visitors Bureau’s website .Unique places to visit in Ohio

 It first opened in 1987, co-owner Janet Pallo told Fox 8.
 She and her identical twin sister Judith Kaminski, two former Ashtabula County elementary school teachers, have been collecting the pieces for more than four decades, trekking out as far as Canada, Florida and Maine on their weekends and over summer breaks.